johandweber/fortran-gdlib/Video.md

 The advantage of this approach is that the internals of the codecs do not have to be known to the program acting as "filter", if the ffmpeg takes care of the the conversion of the input data into raw data that can be handled by the 'filter'.
-After the manipulation is done, ffmpe3g re-encode the raw output.
+After the manipulation is done, FFMPEG re-encodes the raw output.

 Of course, it is also possible to use ffmpeg only for the input of data.